 1. Learn as much as you can

-Obtaining the right information and education about eating disorders can help you manage and care for someone more easily.
-The more you are able to learn, the better you will be able to understand what is happening to the person you are caring for.
+Obtaining the right information and education about eating disorders can help you support and care for someone more easily.
+The more you learn, the better you will be able to understand what is happening to the person you are supporting.

-- Familiarise yourself with the stages of change that are experienced by someone living with an eating disorder
+- Familiarise yourself with the stages of change that are experienced by someone experiencing an eating disorder

 - Develop an understanding of the different treatment options and approaches available